Linedwell/docker-pylint/README.md

 | py3 | [py3/Dockerfile](//github.com/Linedwell/docker-pylint/blob/master/py2/Dockerfile) | Size: 41 MB |

 # Content
 This container is designed for running python lint checks on GitLab CI and similars.
-Current packages installed:
+The following packages are installed:
 * python 2.7.15 (for py2) or python 3.7.0 (for py3)
 * pylint
 * pylint-exit